Online Billing and Payment Service

-The Department of Water has continued to fully function throughout the pandemic with regards to water supply and testing.
-While the customer service counter has reopened for submission of applications and payment of bills, customers are encouraged to mail their payments, utilize the online billing portal, or dropping their payments in the dropbox provided near the entrance of our office.
+The Department of Water has continued to fully function throughout the pandemic with regard to water supply and testing.
+While the customer service counter has reopened for submission of applications and payment of bills, customers are encouraged to mail their payments, make a payment online, or drop their payments in the drop box provided near the entrance of our office.

 The department offers tours and lectures at its East Meadow facility.
 This service is available to schools and senior groups, among others.

 Need help paying overdue water bills?

 The New York State Low Income Household Water Assistance Program assists low-income households who are in arrears on water bills.
 Visit the Low Income Household Water Assistance Program (LIHWAP) to see if you may qualify.